Gravity's Rainbow on this site

 - A cover of the Russian translation (2012).

-- More information on the publication story of Gravity's Rainbow can be found in this excellent article: Howard, Gerald.
-"Pynchon From A to V" in: Bookforum [Summer 2005]: 29-34, 36-40.
-Online article.
+- More information on the publication story of Gravity's Rainbow can be found in ±Gerald Howard.
+"Pynchon From A to V", Bookforum, Summer 2005: 29-34, 36-40.
 Quote is from this article.

-- Gravity's Rainbow: The First 25 Years was organised in Antwerp in 1997.
-The conference papers are collected in Approach and Avoid: Pynchon Notes 42-43, Spring-Fall 1998, guest edited by Luc Herman.
+- The Conference Gravity's Rainbow: The First 25 Years was organised in Antwerp in 1997.
+The conference papers are collected in Approach and Avoid: Pynchon Notes 42-43, Spring-Fall 1998 and guest edited by Luc Herman, the conference organiser.
 Information on the movie and number of victims is from his Introduction on page 9.
-Picture: © Fotowerken Frans Claes.
+Picture shows Rex theatre after the 16 December '44 hit (© Fotowerken Frans Claes).